a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 If I did further explore a model, I would likely explore a model trained on MFCC data *with* noise added and aligned with IPA characters *with* stress markers.
 In <a href="/2018/08/22/language-classifier.html">past experiences with neural networks</a>, I found the models trained on data with added noise generalized better to realworld data.
 Also, even though there was a slight increase in accuracy for the models trained with overlapping MFCC data, that increase is not large enough to make up for the more than double amount of data necessary.

 In sum, the findings of this small experiment reveal that IPA characters - when used with their <a href="https://en.wikipedia.org/wiki/Suprasegmentals">suprasegmental</a> markers - can be used to create loose alignments with speech productions and result in potentially reliable training data.
-The findings also reveal the reliability of Espeak's software which translated the English text to IPA letters.
-My next step is developing an application to collect new English speech and apply these models to see which handles realworld data best.
+The findings also reveal the reliability of Espeak's software which 'translated' the English text to IPA letters.
+My next steps include developing an application to collect new English speech and apply these models to see which handles realworld data best.
+Additionally, I will explore whether adding an <a href="https://towardsdatascience.com/neural-network-embeddings-explained-4d028e6f0526">embedding layer</a> might decrease memory/computation costs and improve model performance.

 ### Resources: